cdapio/cdap/cdap-docs/reference-manual/source/faq.rst

 #. **Easy Application Operations:**
    Once your Big Data application is in production, CDAP is designed specifically to monitor your applications and scale with your data processing needs: increase capacity with a click of a button without taking your application offline.
-Use the CDAP Console or RESTful APIs to monitor and manage the lifecycle and scale of your application.
+Use the CDAP UI or RESTful APIs to monitor and manage the lifecycle and scale of your application.